 From the above, it’s obvious that T/C needed an economical bolt-action rifle to stay relevant and compete with the other heavy hitters in the category, including the Mossberg Patriot, Remington Model 783, Ruger American and Savage Axis, among others.
 Its answer is the new Compass.

-A New Direction By circumstance or choice, American consumers have changed; at no price point is inferior performance permitted.
+By circumstance or choice, American consumers have changed; at no price point is inferior performance permitted.
 Maintaining profit margins at a level required to remain “in the black”—while also satiating shoppers—is a perilous balancing act.
 For firearm manufacturers, performance ultimately trumps embellishments, so the latter are the first to be jettisoned on entry-level “economy” models.
 This holds true on T/C Arms’ Compass, too.
 Gone are inordinate amounts of machining, as with the Icon, and unconventional approaches, as with the Dimension—these simply aren’t needed.
 That’s only the beginning, though.

 Borrowed from the Venture is a blued, steel receiver machined from round bar stock—a simple, effective and inexpensive manufacturing practice.
 The top is drilled and tapped for scope bases, and T/C ships two-piece, Weaver-style aluminum bases with the rifle.
 On the left rear of the receiver is the bolt-release lever, which mimics that of the Icon, and the words “T/C Compass” are emblazoned on the receiver’s side.
 Near the front of the receiver’s bottom is a cutout that mates to a steel insert held in the stock.
 In addition to serving as the recoil lug, the union of the two ensures consistent positioning of the barreled action within the stock.